saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - User pool integrates with API Gateway and Application Load Balancer
 - When your mobile app authenticates with the Identity Provider (IdP) using Amazon Cognito, the token returned from the IdP is passed to Amazon Cognito, which then returns a **Cognito ID** for the user.
 This **Cognito ID** is used to provide a set of temporary, limited-privilege AWS credentials through the Cognito Identity Pool.
+- With **adaptive authentication**, you can configure your user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk level.
+For each sign-in attempt, Amazon Cognito generates a risk score for how likely the sign-in request is to be from a compromised source.
+This risk score is based on factors that include device and user information.

 ## Step Functions
 - Max execution duration